klostermati/Robustness-to-adversarial-examples/README.md

-# Robustness of feed forward neural networks against adversarial examples
+# Robustness of feed-forward neural networks against adversarial examples

 This repository contains the codes developed and used in my master's thesis in engineering.
-These codes were used to generate all the results.
-However, it is important to mention that the code has not been extensively refined, so the setup to run certain parts may fail due to dependencies.
+The codes were employed to generate all the results.
+If you want to review the thesis associated with this repository, you can find it at this [link](https://ricabib.cab.cnea.gov.ar/1197/1/1Kloster.pdf).
+Please note that the only available version is in Spanish.
+However, it's important to mention that the code has not been extensively refined, so the setup to run certain parts may fail due to dependencies.
 I apologize for any inconvenience this may cause.

-This repository has essentially the files shown below.
-Some of the files and folders are not in the repository because they are datasets that must be downloadaded or must be generated with `robustness.py` which will be explained later.
+In this repository, you'll find the essential files listed below.
+Not all files and folders are included here, as some are datasets that need to be downloaded or generated using `robustness.py`, which will be explained later.

 ``` text
 .